0330 822 0505

 This may vary from lender to lender.

-The more deposit you’re able to put down, the more lenders will be willing to consider your application and the better terms (and rates) you’ll qualify for.
+The larger your deposit, the more lenders will be willing to consider your application and the better terms (and rates) you’ll qualify for.

 In addition, other general eligibility requirements will centre on: